Abandoned & Little-Known Airfields:

 But it is not apparent if the airfield was no longer in operation at this point.

-David Bossert reported in 2005, “I visited the old Checkerboard Airfield site about 3 years ago.
+David Bossert reported, “I visited the old Checkerboard Airfield site [in about 2002].

 The city had installed a plaque that commemorates the airfield, and briefly describes its history.”